iwilare/qltl-pnf/README.md

 ## Positive normal forms for counterpart-based temporal logics

-This repository contains the Agda definitions and proofs to present a positive normal form for a quantified linear temporal logic QLTL.
+This repository contains the Agda definitions and proofs to present a positive normal form for a quantified linear temporal logic QLTL based on counterpart semantics in the sense of Lewis.
 Two counterpart flavours are defined here, one with partial functions and one with standard relations.

 ## Remarks